art8888/todo-app-task/README.md

 ## Notes
-* `package-lock` had dependencies from DanskeBank _artifactory_ which was not possible to work with modules
+* `package-lock` had dependencies from DanskeBank _artifactory_ which was not possible to work with modules outside DanskeBank